/ EN

 Others

-In addition to its major architecture and gardens, Gesshoji also
+In addition to its main buildings and gardens, Gesshoji Temple

-has a wide range of historical sites and attractions that have been handed down through time.
+boasts a variety of historical sites and points of interest that have been passed down through generations.

-they are one of the important elements that tell the history of the temple.
+they are important elements that tell the story of the temple's history.

 Flower Memorial Tower

-Especially in autumn, it becomes enveloped in vibrant red leaves, captivating all who visit.
+In autumn in particular, it is enveloped in vibrant red leaves, captivating the hearts of visitors.

-Standing quietly, the tower evokes a sense of history, receiving the prayers of people alongside the changing beauty of nature.
+Standing quietly, this tower evokes a sense of history, having received prayers from people alongside the changing seasons.

 Famous Spring Water Loved by Lord Harusato

-The pure spring water abundantly flowing from within Gesshoji has long been cherished as an essential element for tea preparation.
+The pure water that springs forth abundantly from within the temple grounds has been cherished since ancient times as an essential source of water for tea.

-The nearby *Mitarai* along the approach path has been selected as one of the "Top 100 Famous Waters of Shimane," where many visitors purify their hands and hearts with the clear water.
+The hand-washing basin beside the approach to the temple has been selected as one of "Shimane's 100 Famous Waters," and many worshippers purify their hearts by dipping their hands in its clear water.

 Nationally designated historic site: Matsue Domain's lord's temple